Joraborajora/4Example/README.md

 # 4Example
-Create Portfolio: business card site "Star Wars" used HTML/CSS/JS. <br>
+Create Portfolio: business card site "Tesla" used HTML/CSS/JS. <br>
 The site layout is created on the FIGMA <br>
 Demo view: